scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The ISD-AS number is a SCION-specific number consisting of 64 bits: the top 16 bits indicating the ISD, and the bottom 48 bits indicating the AS.
 The text representation uses a dash separator between the ISD and AS numbers, e.g. `4-ff00:1:f`.

-This section provides more details about the numbering scheme for SCION ISD and AS numbers.

 **Note:** As a consequence of the fact that SCION relies on existing routing protocols (e.g. IS-IS, OSPF, SR) and communication fabric (e.g. IP, MPLS) for intra-domain forwarding, existing internal routers do not need to be changed to support SCION.